Become A Member

 The Masterworks Chorus is comprised of 60+ singers from Palm Beach and Martin Counties.
 Members have varied musical and professional backgrounds, but they all have in common their love of singing classic choral pieces.

 Rehearsals are held on Tuesday nights from 7:00 p.m. until 9 p.m. starting September 26 through March 5 at the United Methodist Church of the Palm Beaches, located at 900 Brandywine Road, West Palm Beach, FL.
 33409.
 Get off I-95 at Palm Beach Lakes Blvd and go west ¼ mile until the first traffic light (Robbins Drive N).
 Turn right (north) and go about 300 yards until the road dead ends at Brandywine Road.
 Make a left and the church will be on your left.

-Auditions to become a member of the Chorus will be held September 12 and 19 at Palm Beach Atlantic University.
-Please fill in an application (see below) and submit.
+Auditions to become a member of the Chorus, please fill in an application (see below) and submit.
 You will receive a response from our audition team.

 What it means to me to be a Masterworks Chorus member